tonsky/tonsky.github.io/_posts/2023-05-16-humble-signals.md

 One important feature we’re missing in our incremental framework is effects.

-We implement mixed push/pull model: recalculating values is lazy (not done until explicitly requested), but marking as dirty is eager (immediate dependencies are marked as `:dirty` and their transitive deps are marked with `:check`, which means might or might not be dirty):
+We implement a mixed push/pull model: recalculating values is lazy (not done until explicitly requested), but marking as dirty is eager (immediate dependencies are marked as `:dirty` and their transitive deps are marked with `:check`, which means might or might not be dirty):

 ```
 (s/defsignal *a